HariSekhon/Knowledge-Base/grype.md

 Scans:

-- Filesystem files for secrets and configuration errors
+- Files for secrets and configuration errors
 - Docker images for CVE package vulnerabilities

 <!-- INDEX_START -->